Use the Magic Ring Technique for the Circle Rug

-Looking around my bedroom this morning, I realized something was missing-crochet!
-Despite my passion for the craft, there isn't a single piece of crocheted home decor in my bedroom.
-Now I have found the perfect piece in Kim Werker's book Crochet Me: Designs to Fuel the Crochet Revolution.
+Looking around my bedroom this morning, I realized something was missing … crochet!
+Despite my passion for the craft, there isn’t a single piece of crocheted home decor in my bedroom.
+Now I have found the perfect piece in Kim Werker’s book https://www.interweave.com/article/crochet/create-the-magic-ring-with-free-patterns/Crochet Me: Designs to Fuel the Crochet Revolution that discusses how to create the Circle Rug using the magic ring crochet technique.

 I love the Circle Rug for several reasons.
 First, it works up very quickly.
 And the bulky yarn allows the texture of the crochet stitches to take center stage.
 You can play with the placement of the colors, creating deliberate or seemingly random patterns.
 You could even expand the pattern to create an even larger rug.
 Or, in a lighter weight yarn, you can make a large afghan.
 The individual circle motifs are worked separately before joining them with a slip-stitch border, making them the perfect travel project, and I already have hours of holiday travel in my future.